saharki/BE-Challenge/README.md

 + The winner **must** attend the meetup to get the reward.

 # How to submit
-- Upload  your `index.js`, `package.json` and `package-lock.json` files to a new repository in Github.
+- Upload  your `index.js`, `package.json` and `package-lock.json` files to a new repository in Github - make sure it is publicly accessible.
-- Submit your Github Repository in the google form
+- Submit your Github Repository in the [Google form](https://docs.google.com/forms/d/17Iatjk7XA92BntC6EPYFwbMPyKFQ2mJegA9TMvCnH-g)
 - Attend the meetup.

 ## Challenge Setup